 Like humans, very few dogs are natural born leaders, but you may wind up with a dominant dog that would normally take the lead position in the pack.
 If you are not the Pack Leader yourself this can cause problems, as a dominant dog will gravitate toward being in charge given the chance.

 However, if you take the steps to establish yourself as leader of the pack, you can have a wonderful and balanced relationship with a dominant dog.
-Here are five things to keep in mind when dealing with an alpha dog.

 You Need to Be Even More Calm-Assertive